zjp-CN/async_closure/README.md

     ```

 2. Use its companion macro to auto generate a value, the type of which is distinct and unnamed
-   but implmented with the trait.
+   but implemented with the trait.
 The syntax in macros contains two parts:
     * For capture_lifetimes style macros:
         1. a block `{}` where multiple assignments `field_name: field_type = field_value` seperated by `,` are declared
         2. an async closure `async |arg1: arg1_type, ...| -> return_type { /* any async code here */ }`